-The question I want to look at here is whether the symbols on the tape are really inputs and outputs in the sense of coming from, and being reported to, the external world.
+Are the symbols on the tape really inputs and outputs in the sense of coming from, and being reported to, the external world?
 Are inputs and outputs an essential part of an algorithm?
-After all, the inputoutput interface "merely" connects the algorithm with the world.
+After all, the input-output interface "merely" connects the algorithm with the world.
 It may seem outrageous to deny that they are essential, but it's been done!